Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

         void Destroy(NetworkObject networkObject);
     }
 ```
-Netcode will use the `Instantiate` and `Destroy` methods in place of default spawn handlers for the `NetworkObject` used during spawning and despawning.
-Because the message to instantiate a new `NetworkObject` originates from a Host or Server, both won't have the Instantiate method invoked.
-All clients (excluding a Host) will have the instantiate method invoked if the `INetworkPrefabInstanceHandler` implementation is  registered with `NetworkPrefabHandler` (`NetworkManager.PrefabHandler`) and a Host or Server spawns the registered/associated `NetworkObject`.
+Netcode will use the `Instantiate` and `Destroy` methods in place of default spawn handlers for the NetworkObject used during spawning and despawning.
+Because the message to instantiate a new NetworkObject originates from a Host or Server, both won't have the Instantiate method invoked.
+All clients (excluding a Host) will have the instantiate method invoked if the `INetworkPrefabInstanceHandler` implementation is  registered with `NetworkPrefabHandler` (`NetworkManager.PrefabHandler`) and a Host or Server spawns the registered/associated NetworkObject.

 The following example is from the Boss Room Sample.
 It shows how object pooling is used to handle the different projectile objects.
 In that example, the class `NetworkObjectPool` is the data structure containing the pooled objects and the class `PooledPrefabInstanceHandler` is the handler implementing `INetworkPrefabInstanceHandler`.